MichalMSlusarski/ML-semestr-letni/README-English.md

 # Notes and projects from my Machine Learning classes

-# Machine Learning (notes)

 While machine learning is not one of the easiest topics, the basic principle of how neural networks operate can be summed up in one sentence:
 *We aim to find the **minimum of the loss function**, meaning the **weights**' values for which the cost function takes the smallest value.*

 ### Repository Contents

 - Network from scratch
-- Introduction to Keras
+- Introduction to Keras (not yet translated)
-- Word Embeddings
+- Word Embeddings (not yet translated)

 ## Network from scratch